-In extraordinary circumstances, such as an unforeseen regulatory requirement or funding deadline, the MPO may vote to shorten the 30-day public comment period by as much as 15 days.
-In emergency circumstances, such as the need to take immediate action to protect public safety or take advantage of an extraordinary funding opportunity, the comment period may be waived.
+In extraordinary circumstances, such as an unforeseen regulatory requirement or funding deadline, the MPO may vote to shorten the public comment period to a minimum of 15 days.
+In emergency circumstances, such as the need to take immediate action to protect public safety or take advantage of an extraordinary funding opportunity, the MPO may wave the comment period.

-A public comment period will be extended an additional 15 days if a proposed amendment is significantly altered during the initial public comment period.
-An additional comment period of 30 days will be scheduled if a significant alteration occurs after the close of the initial public comment period.
+The MPO may extend a public comment period an additional 15 days if a proposed amendment is significantly altered during the initial public comment period.
+If a significant alteration occurs after the close of the initial public comment period, the MPO may schedule an additional comment period lasting 21 days for TIP amendments and 30 days for UPWP or LRTP amendments.

-Public comments are collected by MPO staff, and relayed to the MPO in both a summary form and in full text, as submitted.
-MPO members consider these comments as they decide what action to take regarding the proposed amendment.
+MPO staff collects public comments and relays them to the MPO in both summary form and full text as submitted.
+MPO members review and consider these comments as they decide what action to take regarding the proposed amendment.

 Figure 7

-Annual MPO Planning Cycle for Development of Transportation Improvement Program and Unified Planning Work Program, and Public Participation
+Annual MPO Planning Cycle for Development

+of Transportation Improvement Program and

+Unified Planning Work Program, and Public Participation